manuuelmarin/New_York_Taxi_Drives/README.md

 This repository hosts the Big Data analysis project commissioned for the NYC Taxi Trip Record dataset, executed using Apache Spark.
 The environment was containerized using Docker (with quay.io/jupyter/pyspark-notebook), ensuring a scalable and reproducible setup for handling large volumes of data.

 The analysis includes three mandatory studies, covering taxi speed by hour, common trip routes based on location IDs, and a financial study focused on tipping behavior by passenger count.
 A core requirement of this project was demonstrating proficiency across the full Spark API, with one study leveraging RDDs, DataFrames, and direct SQL commands.
 Furthermore, the repository includes a comprehensive scalability and performance report analyzing the execution speed-up against increasing core counts, justifying the code's efficiency and parallelization capability.

+The dataset is not uploaded because the file size it is larger than 25Mb